ShavindyaJayani/Animal-classification-Project-1/README.md

 This project implements a simple Convolutional Neural Network (CNN) to classify animal images using the Animal Image Classification Dataset.
 It is designed as a beginner-friendly project to understand basic image preprocessing, CNN model building, and performance evaluation using TensorFlow and Keras in Google Colab.
 ## Animal Image Classifier using CNN

 This project builds a simple Convolutional Neural Network (CNN) to classify animal images using the [Animal Image Classification Dataset](https://www.kaggle.com/datasets/borhanitrash/animal-image-classification-dataset).
-It is ideal for students or beginners interested in computer vision.

 ## Project Objectives